AllAboutSourceCode/allaboutsourcecode.git.io/index.md

 ## Welcome
 Hi, Monkseven here.
-This page primarily devoted for the quick introduction and links for tools which can be useful while developing and maintaining a software.
-Have a great learning!
+This page is primarily devoted for  quick introduction and references for tools which can be useful while developing and maintaining a software.
+Let the good times roll!

 ### CodeAnalyzer